roomorama/concierge/README.md

 that the parameters at this point were already validated, so required parameters will be present and valid.

-In the code above, `Partner::Client` is an implementation of a client library for the supplier's API.
+In the code above, `Supplier::Client` is an implementation of a client library for the supplier's API.

 Note that the `quote_price` method: